 If you’re comparing a digital product business to a business that sells physical products, inventory is a huge difference.
 With digital products you have no inventory, and no need to invest money in inventory.
 You can sell the same product over and over again without needing to replenish inventory.

 For two years my wife and I ran a business selling products on Amazon.
-It was a profitable business for us (six figures profit on part-time hours), but it was the first time I was involved with a business that involved inventory, and it was an eye opener for me.
+It was a profitable business for us (six figures profit on part-time hours), but it was the first time I had a business that involved inventory, and it was an eye opener for me.
 With physical products you need to invest in inventory, which means taking the risk of not being able to sell the inventory.
 Cash flow becomes a huge challenge because you need to put out the money months before you’ll ever be paid for selling it.
 It’s hard to grow and add new products without taking on debt.

 You also need a place to store inventory.
 This either leads to added expense from renting warehouse space, or extra clutter in your house.